 The EU deforestation regulations, officially known as the EU Regulation on Deforestation-Free Supply Chains, aim to tackle deforestation and forest degradation by ensuring that products imported into the European Union do not contribute to these environmental issues.
-The EUDR is part of the EU’s broader strategy to address climate change and promote sustainability and comes into force in December 2024.
+The EU DR regulations are part of the EU’s broader strategy to address climate change and promote sustainability and come into force in December 2025.

 EUDR goals and objectives